In France, it's Macron vs. Le Pen, again, for presidency

 Her softer image has won over some voters but made others even more suspicious.

 Yves Maillot, a retired engineer, said he voted for Macron only to counterbalance Le Pen.
-He said he fears that her long-standing hostility to the EU could see her try to take France out of the bloc, even though she’s dropped that from her manifesto.
+He said he fears that her long-standing hostility to the EU could see her try to take France out of the bloc, even though she has dropped that from her manifesto.

 “I don’t think she’s changed at all,” he said.
 “It’s the same thing, but with cats.”

-Associated Press journalists Elaine Ganley, Sylvie Corbet and Patrick Hermansen contributed to this report.
+Associated Press journalists Thomas Adamson.
+Elaine Ganley and Patrick Hermansen contributed to this report.

 Follow all AP stories on France’s presidential election at https://apnews.com/hub/french-election-2022